mhutton86/udacity-devops-ha-web-app-project/README.md

     1. `./create.sh "udagram-servers" webapp-ha-servers.yaml ha-servers-params.json`
 1. Once the "udagram-servers" stack create is completed, look at the "udagram-servers"'s "LoadBalancerUrl" Output for the load balancer URL for loading the pages.

+## Contribution
+This was a personal project submission, therefore I don't expect outside contributions.

+## License
+There is no license for this.
+Use at your own risk.